12:30pm PT by Natalie Jarvey

-A year after YouTube content chief Susanne Daniels held an impromptu Q&A session with television critics during the streamer’s first appearance at the Television Critics Association’s summer press tour, she returned to the semi-annual event for an official turn in the hot seat.
+A year after YouTube content chief Susanne Daniels held an impromptu Q&A session with television critics during the streamer’s first appearance at the Television Critics Association’s summer press tour, she returned to the semiannual event for an official turn in the hot seat.

 In her first executive session since joining YouTube as global head of original content in 2015, Daniels gamely fielded questions about her programming strategy for the streaming service while also deflecting queries about just how many people are watching the shows she’s ordering.

-That means, in many cases, working with more traditional stars like Ryan Hansen and Samira Wiley, who joined Daniels on stage later in the morning to promote their upcoming YouTube Red show Ryan Hansen Solves Crimes on Television.
+That means, in many cases, working with more traditional stars like Ryan Hansen and Samira Wiley, who joined Daniels onstage later in the morning to promote their upcoming YouTube Red show, Ryan Hansen Solves Crimes on Television.
 Here were the highlights from the sessions.

 YouTube Tries to Age Up

-The one big piece of news announced during YouTube’s TCA appearance was its deal to bring Karate Kid back as a series called Cobra Kai, with stars Ralph Macchio and William Zabka even reuniting on stage at the start of Daniel’s Q&A. While the property is clearly beloved, Daniels immediately fielded questions about whether YouTube’s millennial and Gen Z audience would be familiar with the source material.
+The one big piece of news announced during YouTube’s TCA appearance was its deal to bring Karate Kid back as a series called Cobra Kai, with stars Ralph Macchio and William Zabka even reuniting onstage at the start of Daniels’ Q&A. While the property is clearly beloved, Daniels immediately fielded questions about whether YouTube’s millennial and Gen Z audience would be familiar with the source material.
 “I don’t know anyone who doesn’t know Karate Kid,” she said, defending the pickup.
-She also noted that YouTube Red is looking to target an 18-to-49 audience with the show.
+She also noted that YouTube Red is looking to target an 18-49 audience with the show.
 Cobra Kai is part of Daniels’ efforts to broaden YouTube Red’s programming.
 While the company will continue to work with its endemic stars, it is also picking up projects with more traditional talent attached, including Ryan Hansen Solves Crimes on Television and Step Up: High Water.
-“It’s part of an evolving strategy for YouTube Red,” Daniels said of Cobra Kai, adding that she believes the show will have “strong appeal” regardless of whether the viewer is familiar with the original Karate Kid film.
+“It’s part of an evolving strategy for YouTube Red,” Daniels said of Cobra Kai, adding that she believes the show will have “strong appeal,” regardless of whether the viewer is familiar with the original Karate Kid film.

-International Programming is Coming
+International Programming Is Coming

 YouTube Red is available in just five countries currently, but Daniels is already thinking about how to develop programming for new regions.
 The service’s first international original was Big Bang in South Korea.
 Daniels touted that the show brought in more subscribers “than we even predicted,” 50 percent of which were from Korea and 50 percent of which were from other countries.
-Next up is a second original in Korea as well as localized programs in Japan, France, Germany, England and Mexico.
-Daniels explained the the programming will coincide with international expansion in 2018 into several new markets.
+Next up is a second original in Korea, as well as localized programs in Japan, France, Germany, England and Mexico.
+Daniels explained that the programming will coincide with international expansion in 2018 into several new markets.